Academy Governing Committee (AGC)

 What do I do if I am not satisfied with a decision or what is happening?

-- Your first point of contact is the person with whom you had the discussion.
-Explain your concerns to him/her first
+• Your first point of contact is the person with whom you had the discussion.
+Explain your concerns to them first

 British values